From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Brownian Boost and the high-noise limit

 {\em Remark.} The representation of solutions in Theorem~\ref{t.defexplicit} is governed by orbits of the $(\kappa,\rho)$-parameterised map $s:(0,\infty) \to (0,\infty)$.
 For generic $(\kappa,\rho) \in (0,1]^2$, there is no explicit form for $s: \phi_0 \mapsto \phi_1$.
 In the case $(\kappa,\rho) = (1,1)$ analysed in~\cite{LostPennies}, $\phi_0 = \beta(2\beta+1)$ and $\phi_1 = \beta^2/(\beta +2)$.
 Since $\phi_0$ and $\phi_1$ appear linearly in coefficients of quadratic equations in the~$\beta$-variable, $s$ has an explicit form, given in~\cite[Definition~$2.18$]{LostPennies}.
 When $\kappa \in (0,1)$ and $\rho =1$, $\phi_0$ and $\phi_1$ appear in coefficients of cubic equations in~$\beta$, and $s$ may be expressed as a rational function of the unique positive root of a cubic polynomial.
 The generic inexplicitness of~$s$ may disconcert at first, but its implications for this study have been limited to the use of approximate root solving in the numerical investigation of \abmnkpmacspace elements.

-\subsection{Brownian Boost and the high-noise limit}
+\section{Brownian Boost and the high-noise limit}

 We now return to Brownian Boost.
 Our analysis of the game operates by regularizing it via a fine-mesh high-noise scaling of the Trail of Lost Pennies.
-In a first subsection, we advocate this discretization as a natural means of rigorous analysis of Brownian Boost.
-In the second, we complete the presentation of our principal conclusions about \bbrhospace by stating Theorem~\ref{t.lowkappasde}, which describes equilibrium stakes and gameplay in the high-noise regime via the analytic framework of Theorem~\ref{t.fg} and Definition~\ref{d.arhobrho}.
+In the first of three subsections, we advocate this discretization as a natural means of rigorous analysis of Brownian Boost.
+In the second, we develop the analytic framework for \bbrhospace equilibria and their properties that was glimpsed in Section~\ref{s.solvingbb}.
+In the third, we further the presentation of our principal conclusions about \bbrhospace by stating Theorem~\ref{t.lowkappasde}, which describes equilibrium stakes and gameplay in the high-noise regime via this analytic framework.

-\subsubsection{The scaled high-noise trail game as a regularized Brownian Boost}
+\subsection{The scaled high-noise trail game as a regularized Brownian Boost}

 The space of strategies in \bbrhospace may in principle be chosen to permit decisions on stake rates that are determined by the history of counter evolution and stake profiles up to the present time.
 That said, anomalous outcomes arising from joint adoption of such strategies as `I'll stake twice what she just staked' must be excluded.
 In the Elliott-Kalton formalism~\cite{ElliottKalton} of stochastic differential games (as it applies in the non-zero-sum case), upper and lower value functions for each player are specified in terms of pairs of non-anticipating strategies in which one or other player is given first access to information at the instant it arises.
 When the two values coincide, for both players, they encode the expected payoffs achievable under these non-anticipative strategies.